-It is the only city in the world which produces chocolate in the shape of a vinyl record which actually plays music!
+It is the only city in the world that produces chocolate in the shape of a vinyl record which actually plays music!

 For these and more fabulous facts about this amazing city, here are 25 things to know about the Dalmatian capital.

 The nightlife in the city has improved a lot in recent years.
 The tourism boom has led to a marked increase in diversity, with more niche tastes being catered to.
-New nighclubs have opened, and the winebar scene has exploded from nothing.
+New nightclubs opened, and the winebar scene has exploded from nothing.

 Split’s bar scene has something for everyone – from late-night clubs to craft cocktail bars and the quintessential Croatian dive bar you won’t be able to escape.

-The festival scene has really taken off in recent years, and the city has a very vibrant cultural feel.
-The most famous event is Ultra Europe, but Days of Diocletian, The Feast of Sv.
+Before the COVID-19 pandemic, the festival scene took off, giving the city a very vibrant cultural feel.
+The most famous event is Ultra Europe, but Days of Diocletian, the Feast of Sv.
 Duje, Advent in Split, and the long Split Cultural Summer all more than play their part.

 Better yet, Split hosts some of the best film festivals in the country.
 Take the Mediterranean Film Festival, for example, which is held in the outdoor cinema of Bacvice Beach and has become one of the most important cultural events in the city.
 Learn more about the various festivals in the Dalmatian capital.